mlabuda2/nf-tower-docs/docs/faqs.md

 **<p data-question>Q: Is there a maximum number of open browser tabs which Tower can run in parallel?</p>** Yes.
 Due to a limitation of how [server-side event technology is implemented on HTTP/1.1](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events), only five tabs can be open simultaneously (per browser product).
-Anything more will be stuck in loading.
+Any more will remain stuck in a loading state.

 ## Monitoring